How Is An Element Different From A Compound

 Conducting Simple Experiments

 Conducting simple experiments can be a fun and effective way to learn about elements and compounds.
-For example, you can try dissolving table salt (NaCl) in water to see that it dissolves into individual ions, but does not change its chemical composition.
+As an example, you can try dissolving table salt (NaCl) in water to see that it dissolves into individual ions, but does not change its chemical composition.
 You can also try burning a piece of magnesium (Mg) ribbon to observe a chemical reaction that produces magnesium oxide (MgO), a new compound with different properties than magnesium.

 Using Online Resources